Learn how and when to salt foods properly during cooking to enhance natural flavors and make a perfectly seasoned dish.

 Sea salts differ from table and kosher salt in that they are obtained from evaporated seawater.
 In addition to sodium chloride, sea salts contain various trace elements that are inherent to the seawater in the area they come from.

-Sea salts are often used as what we call finishing salts because they are flaky, dissolve easily, and adhere well to most foods.
-It’s also interesting to note that different varieties have subtle differences in flavor.
+Sea salts are often used as finishing salts because they are flaky, dissolve easily, and adhere well to most foods.
+Different varieties have subtle differences in flavor.
 Once you taste a few varieties, you may decide to keep several on hand for different applications.

-The best known of all sea salts are sel gris and fleur de sel, both from the Brittany region of France.
+The best-known sea salts are sel gris and fleur de sel, both from the Brittany region of France.
 Sel Gris is composed of heavier crystals that have acquired the gray hue of the earth at the bottom of the salt ponds where the evaporation process takes place.
 The lighter crystals that float to the surface of the salt ponds are skimmed off and dubbed Fleur de Sel.

 Other common varieties of sea salt are Maldon, Hawaiian “Red,” and Trapani.
 Maldon, produced on the east coast of England, is a mild salt with a distinctive texture.
 Hawaiian “Red” salt is a mellow-tasting salt that contains natural trace minerals and electrolytes from a type of Hawaiian clay called Alaea.
 Trapani salt, harvested from the Mediterranean on the northwest coast of Sicily, is a balanced variety with a relatively low percentage of sodium chloride.